 May 17-18, 2017

-Chris Crnich, MD, PHD and Associate Professor of Medicine in the Division of Infectious Disease at the University of Wisconsin School of Medicine and Public Health, will deliver the keynote address about antibiotic stewardship on May 17th.
+Chris Crnich, MD, PHD and Associate Professor of Medicine in the Division of Infectious Disease at the University of Wisconsin School of Medicine and Public Health, delivered the keynote address about antibiotic stewardship on May 17th.
 Dr. Crnich is a member of the Wisconsin HAI in LTC Coalition, has been a consultant to the Advancing Excellence Campaign and Centers for Disease Control and Prevention, and is currently leading a joint effort by the Society for Healthcare Epidemiology of America, the Infectious Disease Society of America and the American Medical Directors Association to update guidelines for initiation of antibiotics in nursing homes.

 The Wisconsin HAIs in LTC Coalition and the Department of Health Services (DHS), Division of Quality Assurance (DQA), hosted five educational workshops about urinary tract infections for healthcare personnel working in Wisconsin nursing homes.
 Staff recommended to attend included administrators, directors of nursing, infection preventionists, medical directors, nurses, pharmacists, physicians, and quality assurance personnel.
 These workshops coincided with the rollout of the Wisconsin HAI in LTC Coalition’s UTI Toolkit.
 The UTI Toolkit will help nursing homes understand the rationale and infrastructure needed to improve processes around diagnosis and treatment of UTI.